rcgsheffield/sheffield_hpc/stanage/software/apps/castep.rst

 Version 23.1
 ^^^^^^^^^^^^^
-The none GPU installation was done using the custom easybuild ``CASTEP-23.1-intel.eb``.
-This will also be submited to the official easybuild config github.
+The non-GPU installation was done using the custom easyconfig ``CASTEP-23.1-intel.eb``.
+This will also be submitted to the official easybuild config github.

 Testing